Difference between the "controller", "link" and "compile" functions when defining a directive

 }

-š” Common Usage:
+});š” Common Usage:

-function is often used when you need to perform complex logic, data manipulation, or interact with external services within your directive.
+The controller function is often used when you need to perform complex logic, data manipulation, or interact with external services within your directive.
 It helps keep your code organized and separates concerns within your application.
-Remember, the controller
+Remember, the controller function is primarily responsible for the directive's internal behavior.

 ā”ļø Link Function Unveiled:

-function.
+Next up, we have the link function.
 This function allows you to manipulate and interact with the DOM (Document Object Model) inside your directive.
 It provides a way to access and modify elements, attach event listeners, or perform any other necessary DOM-related operations.

 Example: